UX Design Strategy and Related Expertise

 — Maya Angelou, Poet, Civil Rights Activist

-The core of UX design is a mindset of consciously creating an end-to-end experience that is helpful and valuable to your audience or “users.”
-Every decision must center on how you are making your users feel, what they think about you, and what value you are offering them
+i help ensure you have an end-to-end experience that is helpful and valuable to your audience or “users” by making sure that every decision centers on how you’re making your users feel, what they think about you, and what value you’re offering them.

 Done correctly, UX helps ensure that people using your site or app get what they want out of it (communicates clearly), feel great about you or your product (reinforces your brand), and are more likely to take an action, whether that means buying, subscribing, or contacting you (meets your goals).